itsthejuice/ai-selfbot/README.md

 - This prevents errors and ensures your response gets through
 - The bot will retry up to 3 times if needed

-### "Missing permissions to react in this channel"
+### "Missing permissions" errors
-This is fine!
-The bot will work without reactions:
+The bot handles permission issues gracefully:

+**Can't send messages:**
+- Bot detects the permission error immediately
+- Automatically **deletes your `/ai` command** to leave no trace
+- Adds 🚫 reaction if possible (or silently fails)
+- No crashes or error spam

+**Can't react:**
 - Reactions are **completely optional**
-- If the bot can't react, it still sends the file response
+- Bot still sends the response (text or file)
 - Some channels restrict who can add reactions
-- The bot gracefully handles this and continues working
 - You just won't see status indicators (🤔, ✅, etc.)

+This ensures the bot **works in all servers where you have basic message permissions**!

 ## 🔧 Advanced Usage